shakfu/chuck-max/README.md

 ## Known Unresolved Bugs

-1. If a chuck file contains a custom event and the max patch sends a `clear vm` or `reset` before running, and the chuck file is run before Max audio is turned on, it may cause Max to crash.
-See [github issue #11](https://github.com/shakfu/chuck-max/issues/11) for updates on this
+1. If a chuck file contains a custom event and the Max patch sends a `clear vm` or `reset` before running the chuck file while Max audio is turned off, it may cause Max to crash.
+See [github issue #11](https://github.com/shakfu/chuck-max/issues/11) for updates on this.
+The interim solution is to only run chuck files with Max audio on, and there's an attribute `run_needs_audio` to force this and prevent the crash.
+Thanks to @HighHarmonics2 for discovering this one.

-2. Use of the `Fauck` or `Faust` chugin will cause Max to crash when the user quits Max even after all patch windows are closed.
+2. Use of the `Fauck` or `Faust` chugin will cause Max to crash when the user quits Max after all patch windows are closed.